todbot/blink1/python/README.md

 Thanks to members of the blink(1) community, we have working examples of all three techniques:

+- "blink1.py" - Simple blink(1) library based on blink1hid-demo.py.
+This is the ThingM-supported Python library for blink(1)

 - "blink1hid-demo.py" - Aaron Blondeau's script uses PyUSB to show how to construct raw HID reports that send commands to blink(1)